 “Now we understand why we….” was a recurring comment following the final stage of the naming protocol.

-They then appreciated the vetting aspect as a crucial phase in the overall process.
-Once the final name was agreed upon, there was no second guessing if one name could have been a better choice.
+They appreciated the vetting aspect as a crucial phase in the overall process.
+Once the final name was agreed upon, there was no second-guessing if one name could have been a better choice.

 The naming process is a critical part of your overall branding strategy.
 Done well, it allows you to represent yourself in the most effective and authentic way.
 And remember, achieving the best result requires a rigid process and strategy.